GenericMappingTools/pygmt/doc/maintenance.md

 Basic policy for backwards compatibility:

 - Any incompatible changes should go through the deprecation process below.
-- Incompatible changes are allowed in major and minor releases, not in patch releases.
+- Incompatible changes are only allowed in major and minor releases, not in patch releases.
 - Incompatible changes should be documented in the release notes.

 When making incompatible changes, we should follow the process: